The Rosie Project Book Club Questions and Recipe

 If you’re looking for more food ideas for The Rosie Project, consider making the lobster salad Don makes Rosie.
 And, in case this doesn’t whet your whistle, check out Don Tillman’s Standardized Meal System, rife with recipes Don would approve.
 I’m not joking, it’s a real book.

-The Rosie Project Sage and Pineapple Margarita
+Sage and Pineapple Margaritas

 - 1 cup triple sec

 - 1 cup tequila

 - ¼ cup sugar optional—to taste

 - In a cocktail shaker, mix triple sec and tequila.

 - Add the sprig of fresh sage and muddle it into the alcohol.